heseltime/heseltime.github.io/pages/rDai.md

 *JKU is offering some "Symbolic AI" topics with the current Bilateral AI PhD Cluster of Excellence, which is interesting to me from an academic perspective, and I will most likely apply as backup as well, but finding the way into practical relevance is actually a priority for me, truly.

 So to complete this section I would connect to goals (a) and (b) from my current thesis topic and my professional background respectively.
+My hope is that learnings from the research going into these presentations, as well as the discussions at interview, will inform the thesis itself, adding a perspective, especially on the question of (task-specific) evaluation/benchmarking of LLM performance.

 ## Own Work: PDF Accessibilty, Approaching the Benchmarking Question